dominickpastore/ruddr/docs/usage.rst

 Here is a sample config::

   [ruddr]
-  ## The addrfile is where Ruddr keeps track of the current address at each
+  ## This directory is where Ruddr keeps runtime data, including:
+  ## - The addrfile, used to keep track of the current address at each DDNS
+  ##   provider
+  ## - The tldextract cache, where a local copy of the Public Suffix List (PSL)
+  ##   data is kept.
+This is used to infer zones for domain names if
+  ##   necessary.
+  ## The line below shows the default location.
+Uncomment it if you would like
-  ## DDNS provider.
-Uncomment this line if you want to change its location.
+  ## to change it.
-  #addrfile = /var/lib/misc/ruddr.addrfile
+  #datadir = /var/lib/ruddr

   ## Each updater must get its addresses from a particular notifier.
 You can
   ## optionally set a default notifier here, and it will be used whenever an